-Tioga Peak is a prominent mountain that rises at the head of Lee Vining Canyon and north of Tioga Pass just beyond the border of Yosemite National Park.
+Tioga Peak is a prominent mountain that rises at the head of Lee Vining Canyon and north of Tioga Pass a few miles beyond the border of Yosemite National Park.
 Highway 120 goes right below the south and east slopes as it curves down into Lee Vining Canyon on the way to Mono Lake from Tioga Pass.
 This is a simple rounded peak composed of metamorphic rock like many of the peaks in the area.
 It is a very accessible straight forward class 1-2 scramble from Gardisky Lake that can easily be done as a day hike or less.
 The summit area is a huge rolling dome.
 Tioga Peak has arguably the best views of the Tioga Pass region.

+From the junction with Hwy.
+395 take Hwy.
+120 west 10 miles up to the Saddlebag Lake Road on the right.
 From Tioga Pass go north 2 miles on Hwy.
 120 to the Saddlebag Lake Road.

 Go north 1.2 miles on the Saddlebag Lake Road (passable to all cars) and park in the lot on the left across the road from the Gardisky Lake Trailhead (9,730').
 The trail climbs .7 miles up to Gardisky Lake (10,483').
 Take the northwest slope or ridge to the summit.

 Note: Hwy.
 120 and the Saddlebag Lake Road are closed in winter.

 Tioga Peak is in the Inyo National Forest.

 There are no permits required for this hike.

 Tioga Peak from Dana Meadows, Tioga Lake foreground